Wahlberg's epauletted fruit bat: Mating and reproduction

 Outside of breeding activities and parental care, social interaction typically only occurs while roosting.
 During the mating season, males leave the roost tree, fly to another tree, and make frog-like courtship calls while displaying their erected epaulettes for up to an hour before moving to another tree.
-Calling males position themselves approximately 50 m (175 ft) from other males and make 75–120 calls per minute.
+Calling males position themselves approximately 50 m from other males and make 75–120 calls per minute.

 Two birth periods occur per year, the first from February to March and the second from October to December The first birth period coincides with peak fruit availability in the rainy season.
 Gestation is 5–6 months.
 Litter size is usually one, but, occasionally, two pups may be born.
 Bats are typically full-grown at 15 months.
 Females are able to reproduce at 12 months old, while males reach sexual maturity after this but before 18 months of age.

 Physiology

 Though it does not enter torpor, E. wahlbergi is heterothermic, lowering its core body temperature while roosting.
 In winter, this heterothermy is more pronounced.
 Portions of the geographic range of E. wahlbergi incur the largest seasonal temperature variations of the entire Afrotropical region.
 Metabolic rates increase up to 30% during the winter as compared to summer, allowing individuals to overcome heat loss in lower ambient temperatures.
 Body mass also increases in winter.
 An individual's thermoneutral zone may also be broader in the winter than in the summer, allowing a greater temperature tolerance and thus decreasing energy expenditure typically used to compensate for minor changes in core body temperature.
 In times of heat stress, excessive salivation, wing fanning, body licking, and panting help to lower body temperature.
-Some individuals are intolerant of extreme heat and die at temperatures greater than 40 °C (104 °F).
+Some individuals are intolerant of extreme heat and die at temperatures greater than 40 °C.